 Keep aware of technological trends.
 As an example, the cost of solid‑state drive (SSD) storage continues to go down.
 It’s still more expensive than regular disks, but the cost difference is becoming small enough that many companies are deciding the superior performance is worth paying a bit more for.

-Editor’s note – In this entertaining video, Fastly founder and CEO Artur Bergman explains why he believes SSDs are always the right choice.
+[Editor – In this entertaining video, Fastly founder and CEO Artur Bergman explains why he believes SSDs are always the right choice.]

 - Talk to people who aren’t your customers.
 This is especially necessary for incumbents, who need to make sure that potential new customers are interested in their product.
 Otherwise, they don’t hear about the fact that they’re not being used.
 As an example, some vendors in the storage space are building hyper‑converged systems even as more and more companies are storing their data in the cloud and using open source storage management software.
 Netflix, for example, stores data on Amazon Web Services (AWS) servers with SSDs and manages it with Apache Cassandra.
 A single specialist in Java distributed systems is managing the entire configuration without any commercial storage tools or help from engineers specializing in storage, SAN, or backup.